stolenzc/office/README.md

 5. using `go run client.go` to start client in your mac.
 6. you also can using `make start-client` to start client instead step 5.

+automatically start client when mac boot to see [Mac README](Mac/README.md).

 ## Configuration

 ### server config